 The shelter needs for those experiencing homelessness in the Billings community are primarily met by the Montana Rescue Mission (MRM).
 The organization operates a men's shelter and a shelter to serve women and their children.
-The City of Billings recently provided a one-year grant to the MRM to implement the Homeless Management Information System (HMIS) and Coordinated Entry System.
+The City of Billings recently offered a one-year grant to the MRM to implement the Homeless Management Information System (HMIS) and Coordinated Entry System.
 Several local service providers assist homeless families by providing funding for rent, mortgage, utility, and deposit assistance.

 The Community Crisis Center provides crisis intervention, and 23-hour stays as a technique to impact chronic homelessness.
 The YWCA provides transitional housing for victims of domestic violence.
-Additional services for the homeless are included in the MA-30 Homeless Facilities and Services section of the Consolidated Plan ([www.BillingsMT.gov/ConPlan](http://www.BillingsMT.gov/ConPlan)).
+Additional services for the homeless are included in the MA-30 Homeless Facilities and Services section of the Consolidated Plan (www.BillingsMT.gov/ConPlan).
+The YWCA recently opened an emergency shelter for the same population.